Cocoa Police Department: Vehicles

 The Cocoa Police Department utilizes several styles of vehicles for their operations.
-As with most American law enforcement agencies, the department mainly purchases domestically-produced vehicles.
+As with most American law enforcement agencies, the department mainly purchases domestically produced vehicles.
 Previously, the CPD utilized a LAPD-style "black-and-white" livery.
 The current vehicles are mostly solid black with white letters, with a few specialty vehicles displaying solid white body paint with black letters.
 Other vehicles used by the command staff and the Criminal Investigations Division (CID) are unmarked of various colors, although still containing two-way radio communications, siren, and interior emergency-vehicle red and/or blue lighting.
 The department also maintains an unmarked Ford Transit prisoner transport van.

 Chevrolet is no longer producing the Impala, so the agency is currently transitioning from a patrol fleet of primarily Impalas to primarily Ford Police Interceptor Explorers.
-Because of the nature of police work, and the amount of gear and equipment required of law enforcement, the utility-style vehicle has become increasingly-popular with law enforcement agencies.
+Because of the nature of police work, and the amount of gear and equipment required of law enforcement, the utility-style vehicle has become increasingly popular with law enforcement agencies.
 This agency will eventually transition to a patrol fleet primarily consisting of SUVs.
 In keeping with eco-friendly trends, the CPD has begun to purchase all-electric vehicles, as well as hybrid electric vehicles.
-In keeping with cultural trends, the agency also has a specialty patrol car emblazoned with multi-colored puzzle pieces, in support of persons afflicted with Autism Spectrum Disorder.
+In keeping with cultural trends, the agency also has a specialty patrol car emblazoned with multi-colored puzzle pieces, in support of people with autism spectrum disorder.
 The unique wrapping was sponsored by a local organization that specializes in the treatment and scholastic education of youth afflicted with the disorder.
 The specialty patrol car is used for special events and community outreach, as well as traditional patrol duties.

 The department's Traffic Enforcement Unit (or simply "Traffic Unit") maintains two Harley-Davidson (HD) motorcycles (in addition to the standard patrol cars used for traffic enforcement).
 Unit members are sworn officers who are certified traffic homicide investigators.
 A "Motors" sub-unit is for members who are also certified as a motorcycle operator, and utilize the Harley-Davidson Police Electraglide which contains the Milwaukee-Eight 114 cu. in.
 (1868 cc) engine.
 The department currently has two sworn officers in the Motors Unit.
 In addition to enforcing Florida motor vehicle statutes, the Traffic Unit responds to all vehicle traffic collisions involving serious bodily harm or death, as well as providing motorcades for visiting dignitaries, funerals, special events, etc.

+The agency also has a marine unit, responsible for water rescue, maritime law enforcement, and special water-borne events.
+The unit currently has one watercraft, acquired from the US Coast Guard, via the Law Enforcement Support Office's 1033 Program.
+The marine unit responds to natural disasters, BUI, personal health and hazards, or assisting other agencies (e.g., FWC, Brevard County Sheriff's Office, or the Coast Guard).

 The following is a table of current departmental vehicles: